stefalda/ReactNativeLocalization/README.md

 ###Installation
   1. `npm install react-native-localization`
-  2. In the XCode's "Project navigator", right click on project's name ➜ `Add Files to <...>`
+  2. In the XCode's "Project navigator", right click on Libraries folder under your project ➜ `Add Files to <...>`
-  3. Go to `node_modules` ➜ `react-native-localization` and add
+  3. Go to `node_modules` ➜ `react-native-localization` and add the project
-      * ReactLocalization.h
+      * ReactNativeLocalization.xcodeproj
-      * ReactLocalization.m
+  4. Add libReactNativeLocalization.a to Build Phases -> Link Binary With Libraries
-  4. Build and run
+  5. Build and run

 ###How to use: